 Identifying an Antique Farm Bell

-Size is one of the important factors.
+Size is one of the important factors in determining what type of antique bell you've got.

 - Church bells were most often very large and placed in the bell tower of the church.